josdejong/blog/source/about/index.md

 I've studied at Delft University of Technology, and have a Bachelor Mechanical Engineering, and a Master Systems and Control.
-After my study I've worked in ICT and automation, and am currently working as Software Engineer at Almende, a Dutch research company specialized in information and communication technologies.
+After my study I've worked in ICT and automation, and am currently working as a Software Engineer at Almende, a Dutch research company specialized in information and communication technologies.

 I'm a passionate programmer, both at work and in my spare time.